Health and Fitness Management Bachelor's Degree

 What Is the Job Outlook?

-The BLS projected that employment opportunities for fitness workers in general could increase 29% from 2008-2018.
+The BLS projected that employment opportunities for fitness workers in general could increase 8% from 2014-2024.
 This was expected, in part, because of a proliferation of health clubs and fitness centers, brought on by an increased awareness in the importance of overall wellness.
-In May 2010, the BLS determined that the annual median wage for fitness workers was $31,090 per year.
+In May 2014, the BLS determined that the annual median wage for fitness workers was $34,980.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: